josueramosgomez/josueramosgomez/README.md

 Here is the link to the leaderboard of the NLP competition: https://www.kaggle.com/competitions/nlp-getting-started/leaderboard

-💥🚗 The last proyect I was working was very interesting Data project to predict harmfulness of vehicles' accidents in Madrid starting from general data of the accident context.
+💥🚗 The last proyect I was working was a very interesting Data project to predict harmfulness of vehicles' accidents in Madrid starting from general data of the accident context.
 Have a look at it! https://github.com/josueramosgomez/data_science/tree/main/practica%20accidentalidad%202020-2021

 🌿 ALL projects that are/will be uploaded are personal ones and self coded.